klonyyy/MCUViewer-docs/documentation/AcquisitionSettings/AcquisitionSettings.md

 GDB server can be used in case your probe is not natively supported by MCUViewer (other than STLink and JLink).

-To use the GDB server probe you first need to start a gdb server that can connect to your probe.
+To use the GDB server probe you first need to start a GDB server that can connect to your probe.
 It can be a vendor-provided GDB server or openOCD.
-When using a GDB config it is very important to make sure that the default behavior on attach does not result in target halt.
-In openOCD target.cfg file it can be ensured by adding the following line:
+Since GDB servers usually halt the target on connect we need to either resume it or configure it to not halt.
+There are two ways to achieve this:

+1. Resume the target using telnet

+2. Avoid halting the target by adding the following line to the target.cfg file:

 ```
-$_TARGETNAME configure -event gdb-attach {  }
+$_TARGETNAME configure -event gdb-attach { resume }
 gdb memory_map disable
 ```

 After running the server ensure a correct IP and port number is set in MCUViewer.
 After that simply exit the window and start acquisition.
 If the acquisition is too slow please check out the {ref}`Recorder` page.

-The GDB server can be used to download the new firmware so that no server restart is needed.
+The exact same GDB server can be used to download the new firmware so that no server restart is needed.
 In such cases make sure the target is halted before download and after it should be resumed.
+An example flow might look like this:

+1. Start the GDB server, pass the probe and target as arguments
+2. Connect using MCUViewer (at this stage it will most probably be halted so all traces will be constant)
+3. Connect from other terminal using telnet to the GDB server
+4. Download the new firmware
+5. Resume the target
+6. Go back to MCUViewer

+This can be highly automated in a workflow described in {ref}`Examples` section.

 ## Recorder section